Order of Visit: High Point #41

 After driving a giant 1400-mile loop around the Upper Midwest over the past several days and visiting those other four states, I was finally ready to drop in on Charles Mound on June 5th.

 I woke up this morning in Albert Lea, Minnesota, where I’d camped in a state park overnight.
-One of the ways I try to defray the cost of my multi-state travels is to bring my tent and camping each night.
+One of the ways I try to defray the cost of my multi-state travels is to bring my tent for camping each night.
 It’s far cheaper than booking hotel rooms, and I get to experience the natural and unique beauty of the places I visit.

 And so, my day would begin with a solid 250 miles of driving to get to Charles Mound.